-- 1. Document 1: Generally speaking, that interconnectivity must be included in the technical models, and that XBRL taxonomies provide flexible options to do so - 2.
-Document 2: Targeting standard-setters, in which interconnectivity should be considered in architecture choices - 3.
-Document 3: Targeting data consumers, in which technically modelled interconnectivity makes integration of ESG data into decision-making models easier - 4.
-Document 4: Targeting issuers, in which data collection and reporting can be made more efficient by considering interconnectivity.
+- 1. Document 1: Generally speaking, that interconnectivity must be included in the technical models, and that XBRL taxonomies provide flexible options to do so. - 2.
+Document 2: Targeting standard-setters, that interconnectivity should be considered in architecture choices and more broadly in the governance of the system of reporting requirements. - 3.
+Document 3: Targeting data consumers, that technically modelled interconnectivity makes integration of ESG data into decision-making models easier. - 4.
+Document 4: Targeting issuers, that data collection and reporting can be made more efficient by considering interconnectivity.

 The papers are divided according to target audiences so that their message can be delivered more efficiently.